Step 1: Define use cases and roll-out objectives

 Step 3: Test the learning path with a small number of users

 Before activating the learning path for all users, test it with a small number of users first.
 For this, include only yourself and some of your colleagues as participants.
-Test whether all content you have added is set up correctly.
+Test whether all content you have added is set up correctly and flows the way you want.

 When the tool is set up, communicate the roll-out of the Leapsome Learning Module to the entire company.
-Usually, managers and executives are the first to be informed (e.g., during a management meeting), followed by the rest of the company (e.g., during an all-hands meeting, via intranet, via an email from the CEO/top management).
+Usually, managers and executives are the first to be informed (e.g., during a management meeting), followed by the rest of the company (e.g., during an all-hands meeting, via an intranet, via an email from the CEO / top management).

 Step 5: Collect feedback from the first group of users after they have completed the learning path